Vaskivskyi/ha-asusrouter/README.md

 If you are experiencing multiple errors in your log (more than 5 in a row) or integration does not provide any data 5 minutes after a reboot, please report it to the Issues.
 The more data you provide, the easier it will be to fix the problem.

 ## Supported devices

+**Currently, firmware versions 3.x.x are supported.
+FW 5.x.x is NOT supported (a testing device is required).**

 The list of supported devices includes (but is not limited to):